Marker Logo

 Topics.
 This historical marker is listed in this topic list: Hispanic Americans.
 A significant historical date for this entry is September 16, 1934.

 Location.
 29° 44.798′ N, 95° 17.833′ W. Marker is in Houston, Texas, in Harris County.
 It is in Magnolia Park.
-Marker can be reached from the intersection of Avenue Q and 70th Street, on the right when traveling west.
+It can be reached from the intersection of Avenue Q and 70th Street, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Houston TX 77011, United States of America.
 Touch for directions.

 Hidalgo Park Quiosco and Marker image.
 Click for full size.

-Photographed By Jim Evans, April 11, 2021
+Photographed by Jim Evans, April 11, 2021

 2. Hidalgo Park Quiosco and Marker